SNAP Benefits in Mississippi: How to Apply and Qualify

 Manage your SNAP Benefits and Get Cashback with Benny

-Benny is a free app that lets you check your EBT balance in real-time and earn cash back on eligible purchases at stores like Walmart, Target, and Kroger.
+Benny is a free app that helps you track your EBT SNAP and cash balance in real-time and get cash back on eligible purchases at stores like Target, Walmart, Kroger, Costco, and others.
+To get started, link your EBT card to the app.

 Get 1-3% cash back on groceries and track your EBT Balance